priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

     title: "Driving Mumbai to Ahemdabad"
     date: "May 28, 2025"
     featured_image: "/assets/images/leh-day3.jpg"
-    description: "We drove down from Mumbai to Ahemdabad.
-The started at 5:40 am, took a break at Vasai at 7 am and resumed at 9 am.
-We arrived in Ahemdabad at around 6:30 pm.
-Our route was Vasai, Vapi, Surat, Bharuch, Vadodara and Ahemdabad.
-The toad till Vadodara was heavy truck traffic and tiring driving experience.
-From Bharuch, we shifted from NH48 to NE4.
-The NE4 was amazing to drive on, the speed limit was 120 KM/Hr.
-It significantly sped up the total travel time and we recommend it.
-After Vadodara, we joined back NE1 or NH48 and while it was not an expressway, it was a good drive as well and this part of the journey was a pleasent drive.
-Overall driving time was around 12 hours from Navi Mumbai.
-We had a quick tea at Hotel Ahura, which we hear is great for Irani delicacies.
-We grabbed a tea and muska bun.
-It was nice.
-The toilets were not that clean but had Indian setup, so could be used.
-We grabbed our lunch at Thakkar's Hotel Jalaram Kathiyawad after Kamrej.
-There are many restaurants with the same name along the way, possibly a chain or different ones.
-While the place felt a bit dark with lack of lighting, the food and thali were fresh and definitely a value for money and tasty!
-The toilets were not that clean however, but had Indian option so were usable"
+    description: "We kicked off Day 5 before the sun had fully stretched—5:40 AM, wheels rolling and sky still yawning.
+Leaving behind a rain-drenched Mumbai, we drove through sleepy roads and made our first tea break at Vasai around 7 AM.
+After a two-hour pause (because: kids, tea, and wandering legs), we were back on the road by 9.
+Our route for the day was a who’s who of Gujarat's roadways—Vasai, Vapi, Surat, Bharuch, Vadodara, and finally, Ahmedabad.
+Sounds exciting?
+Well… not all of it.
+The stretch till Vadodara was a truck-lover’s dream and a driver’s patience test.
+Heavy traffic, slow-moving convoys, and enough honking to make a city symphony.
+But just as we were wondering if this was our fate for the day, we switched from NH48 to NE4 near Bharuch—and oh, what a change!
+NE4 felt like someone hit the “fast-forward” button.
+Smooth roads, wide lanes, and a posted speed limit of 120 km/h—the kids called it our personal race track (minus the racing, of course).
+It sliced down our drive time and gave us a chance to breathe and enjoy the ride.
+We rejoined NH48/NE1 after Vadodara, which wasn’t an expressway but still gave us a pleasant, easy drive.
+The scenery opened up, traffic thinned, and the skies played nice.
+Our foodie breaks deserve a spotlight too. **Tea at Hotel Ahura (near Talasari)**: Famous for Irani food, we settled for chai and maska bun—a soft, buttery hug in bread form.
+Yum!
+Toilets?
+Usable, but could use some love. **Lunch at Jalaram Kathiyawad Hotel, just past Kamrej**, It looked a bit dim and uninviting, but don’t judge a thali by its lighting.
+The food was fresh, flavorful, and pure Gujarati goodness.
+Again, toilets were just okay, but functional.
+By 6:30 PM, after nearly 12 hours on the road, we rolled into Ahmedabad—tired, dusty, but satisfied.
+This leg of the journey was all about contrasts: slow trucks and zippy expressways, plain tea and rich thalis, and the joy of watching the landscape shift with every hour."
     highlights:
-      - "Truck traffic between Mumbai and Ahemdabad"
+      - "👍🏽 Gujrati Thali at Jalaram Kathiyawad"
-      - "Gujrati Thali at Jalaram Kathiyawad"
+      - "👍🏽 NE4 drive from Bharuch to Vadodara"
-      - "NE4 drive from Bharuch to Vadodara"
+      - "👎🏽 Truck traffic between Mumbai and Ahemdabad"
     photos:
       - image: "/assets/images/day5-luggage.jpg"
         caption: "Playing tetris with the lugguage in the car boot"